 Planning a trip to Switzerland but not sure what to do or where to go?
-We’ve got you covered with our ultimate guide to the top 12 things to do and see.
+We’ve got you covered with our ultimate guide to the top 12 things to do and beautiful places to visit in Switzerland.

 Ski in the shadow of the Matterhorn